SELECTED WORKS:

 ASSISTANT EDITOR

-Songs inside (2024)
+Songs Inside (2024)

 93 min, Feature Documentary

-Synopsis: A group of incarcerated women sign up to learn an instrument and write their own songs, as part of a unique music program in an Australian prison.
+ASSISTANT EDITORA group of incarcerated women sign up to learn an instrument and write their own songs, as part of a unique music program in an Australian prison.
 The process opens deep scars around trauma and addiction, but can they prove that music has the universal power to heal, even in the complex world of prison?

 Official Selection: Sydney Film Festival 2025

-Winner Audience Documentary: Adelaide Film Festival 2024
+Winner Audience Documentary: Adelaide Film Festival 2024 -

 79 min, Feature Documentary